 If you suffered injuries because you received improper medication due to someone’s negligence, you should speak with an experienced medical malpractice attorney about your legal rights.
-At Berkowitz and Hanna LLC, our medical malpractice attorneys have extensive experience successfully handling injury and wrongful death cases involving medical negligence and malpractice such as improper medication mistakes.
+Our medical malpractice attorneys have successfully handled injury and wrongful death cases involving medical negligence and malpractice such as improper medication mistakes.

 Our offices in Danbury, Bridgeport, Shelton, and Stamford handle improper medication cases throughout the state.
 Call (203) 487-5725 or contact us via our online contact form to schedule a complimentary consultation with an experienced Connecticut medical malpractice attorney today.